 Want your own copy of Bayou Fire?
-It’s currently available free of charge via Smashwords (promotion ends May 31).
-Here’s the back cover copy:
+Here are the back cover copy and purchase links.

 Diana Corbett’s childhood was plagued by unceasing dreams of smoke and flames.
 The nightmares went away, until the noted travel writer’s first night on assignment in Louisiana … when they returned with a vengeance.
 Could the handsome Cajun, Amos Boudreaux, be the key to unlocking the secret of BAYOU FIRE?

 Award-winning author Sharon E. Cathcart presents her first full-length historical paranormal tale, set against the backdrops of modern-day and 1830s New Orleans.